What to Do if Someone Hit Your Parked Car and Left in Philadelphia, PA

 - $5,000 per accident for property damage

 - $15,000 per person per accident for medical expenses

 - $30,000 total medical coverage per accident

 Some insurance carriers also offer a total single limit of $35,000 which meets the entire liability requirement.
-To help you navigate the complicated insurance procedures after an auto accident, and avoid accidentally harming your ability to recover, you should consult with an experienced Philadelphia personal injury lawyer.
+To help you navigate the complicated insurance procedures after an auto accident, and avoid accidentally harming your ability to recover, you should consult with an experienced Philadelphia parking lot or parking garage lawyer.